nightscout/cgm-remote-monitor/README.md

   Plugins only have access to their own extended settings, all the extended settings of client plugins will be sent to the browser.

   * `DEVICESTATUS_ADVANCED` (`true`) - Defaults to true.
 Users who only have a single device uploading data to Nightscout can set this to false to reduce the data use of the site.
+  * `DEVICESTATUS_DAYS` (`1`) - Defaults to 1, can optionally be set to 2.
+Users can use this to show 48 hours of device status data for in retro mode, rather than the default 24 hours.
+Setting this value to 2 will roughly double the bandwidth usage of nightscout, so users with a data cap may not want to update this setting.

 #### Pushover
   In addition to the normal web based alarms, there is also support for [Pushover](https://pushover.net/) based alarms and notifications.